10 Uses for Covert Video to Build Your Bottom Line

 5. Self Serve Areas

-Seasonal garden centers or other merchandise displays in store parking lots are favorites areas for both dishonest employees and shoplifters.
+Seasonal garden centers or other merchandise displays in store parking lots are favorites areas for both dishonest employees and shoplifters in Wichita, KS.
 Traditional cameras affixed to the top of store facades will typically provide great documentation of thieves literally helping themselves to valuable merchandise - but it's an entirely different story when it comes to providing identification for the authorities.

 Covert cameras placed near the most valuable items can provide close up shots for clear identification, and can be positioned at the proper angle for identification ' a shortcoming of traditional overhead cameras.
 Covert disguises that work well in self serve areas are faux rocks, plants and safety cones.